NeoBowling/2143-OOP-Fall-24/Assignments/StudyGuide2/README.md

 27. A class that has all of its methods implemented, and can be instantiated is know as a(n): Concrete Class
 28. What is the one thing that is necessary for run time polymorphism? - a virtual function
 29. Runtime Polymorphism requires? - a base class pointer or reference and virtual functions
 30. We typically choose Inheritance over Composition? we typically choose composition over inheritance
+31. When a derived class inherits from more than one base-class directly, we call this?
+32. The concept of determining which methods to invoke while a program is executing is known as: Runtime Polymorphism (or Dynamic Binding).
+33. The concept of determining which methods to invoke before a program is executing is known as: Compile-time polymorphism or static binding
+34. Write a single C++ statement that dynamically allocates a single int and initializes it to 7. int* ptr = new int(7)
 35. Rewrite the snippet below so that the Kid can access his dad private stash of alcohol.
 The alcohol attribute must stay private.
 36. Finish the Character class so that the print method in Character must be implemented in both sub-classes.
 37. Add necessary code to snippet below, to ensure it works without error.
 You cannot change any code, you must add additional code.
 Simplest answer gets the most points.